steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-edit-workflow.md

 ## Recap and thoughts

 This workflow is also a good alternative.
-If your brain thinks this way better than the other way, that's great!
+If your brain thinks this way is better than the other way, that's great!
 A nice thing about the flexibility of these tools is you can work with them how you'd like!